- What to expect for a solo camping in Japan?

 - From Kaitokiwa Station, drive 40 minutes to Koan

 - Or you can take a bus from Kawaguchiko Station to Koanso Iriguchi Bus Stop.

 But please note that there is only one bus on the way back to Kawaguchiko Station per day and there is none on the weekend.

 Fumotoppara Camping Ground

 Fumoto means at the foot of the mountain, and this camping ground is at the foot of Mt.Fuji!
-It is very wide and popular campground, you can set up your tent anywhere in the wide grassland.
+It is a very wide and popular campground, you can set up your tent anywhere in the wide grassland.
 You can enjoy the view of Mt.Fuji from everywhere!
-There are many facilities you would need during the camp like bathroom or cooking space.
+There are many facilities you would need during the camp like a bathroom or cooking space.
 Wake up in the early morning and see the sunrise next to Mt.Fuji.
 The view would be something you will always remember.